codership/documentation/galeracluster/source/pcrecovery.rst

 In the event that the write-set position differs between the nodes, the recovery process also requires a full state snapshot transfer.

-.. seealso:: For more information on this feature, see the :ref:`pc.recovery <pc.recovery>` parameter.
+.. note:: **See Also**: For more information on this feature, see the :ref:`pc.recovery <pc.recovery>` parameter.
 By default, it is enabled starting in version 3.6.